News and Press Releases

 'Balancing prisoner safety with humane prison regimes is a difficult challenge for all prison systems – but locking up individuals for long periods of time cannot be the answer.
 We believe the practice can and should be abolished in Irish prisons.'

-Ireland is due to be examined by the UN Committee on Torture in July 2017.
-Speaking with regards to the released information, UN Special Rapporteur on Torture, Juan Mendez stated:
+Ireland is due to be examined by the UN Committee against Torture in July 2017.
+In The Irish Times article on 24th October, UN Special Rapporteur on Torture, Juan Mendez stated,

 'Clearly the figures show Ireland has violated the emerging standard that we have established in terms of how long people should be spending in solitary confinement.
 The Irish Government should be aware that this issue will be raised when the UN committee hears evidence.
 So they should come prepared to say how they are dealing with this problem',